refinedev/refine/documentation/tutorial/essentials/data-fetching/listing-data/index.md

 :::simple Implementation Details

-Even though Refine and our fake API supports sorting through multiple fields, we'll be implementing sorting through a single field for simplicity.
+Refine supports multiple sorters to be passed to the `useList` hook.
+Fortunately, our fake API also supports multiple sorters.
+But, if your API doesn't support multiple sorters, you can simply use the first sorter in the `sorters` array.

+Our fake API requires multiple sorters and orders to be passed with a comma separated string.
+So, we'll be mapping the `sorters` array to a comma separated string.

 :::